 This weekly seminar series will cover a wide variety of topics from academic, industrial, commercial, and non-profit sectors in the fields of Biology, Chemistry and Physics, Mathematics and Computer Science.

 - These events are free and open to the public.
-Refreshments are provided courtesy of the STEM Division.

 - Keep in touch!
 If you would like to receive a weekly announcement of our upcoming lecture, please email your request.